-To create a folder in the Library, click Library, and choose New Folder.
+To create a folder in the Library, teachers can click Library, and choose New Folder.

-To add files to a folder, click on the folder then click Upload.
+To add files to a folder, click the folder then click Upload.

 Both teachers and students see Pinned Items, but the teacher controls what information appears in Pinned Items.
-You can pin any item from the conversation and activity feed.
+Teachers can pin any item from the conversation and activity feed.

 Classes are provisioned with the recommended configuration, so you may not need to adjust the class Setup.
 Class and Gradebook Settings are located in an easy-to-use menu.